intel-tools/srs/scan-build/README.md

 ### scan-build.sh

 This script is set as the ENTRYPOINT for the Docker image and takes three inputs.
-It expects a shared folder to be mounted at /work and the target repository already to be cloned at /work/repo.
+It expects a shared folder to be mounted at /work with the code to be scanned placed inside.

 Inputs: